 Superheroes of the New Age: Louise HayNovember 23, 2010

-Cosmetic surgery is obviously a private matter, but I do think it’s reasonable to ask why Louise Hay, who has made millions teaching that even leprosy can be cured with positive thinking, should decide to get a face lift.
-Can cure leprosy; can’t get rid of — or even learn to accept — a few wrinkles!
+Cosmetic surgery is obviously a private matter, but I do think it’s reasonable to ask why Louise Hay, who has made millions teaching that cancer can be cured with positive thinking, should decide to get a face lift.
+Can cure leprosy; can’t get rid of a few wrinkles?

 Louise Hay: Affirmations can cure all known diseases…..but can’t cure wrinkles?

-Clearly, Hay decided to go under the knife because she didn’t believe that repeating a few words like
+Clearly, Hay decided to go under the knife because she didn’t think affirmations would fix her wrinkles.
+She didn’t even want to try a few words like

 I love and accept my body and its aging processes